boyska/cartaro/README.md

 ======

 Create card decks quickly.
-Configuration is easy (for me): it's Python language, but you don't need to understand it or to know how to program to be able to use it.
+Configuration is easy (for me): it's Python2 language, but you don't need to understand it or to know how to program to be able to use it.

 Especially, have a look, at `bang.py`, if you want to see how easy it is